PatrickVuscan/LBC-Frontend/README.md

  * This section will be used to assess the value of the features built. -->

 - Users can create accounts and log in (but cannot yet reset their password).
-- Users can see a timeline of posts related to social justice.
+- Users can read posts written by other LBC users.
-- Users can create posts for the timeline with a title, and delete these posts.
+- Users can create posts for the timeline with a title under their username or as an anonymous user, and delete their own posts.
 - Users can comment on other people's posts as well as their own.
 - Users can view articles related to social justice.
-- Users can view helpful resources, like URLs, email addresses, and phone numbers of police center websites.
+- Users can report hate crimes that occur at work, school, in private, or in public to authorities with the given contact info (e.g. URLs, email addresses, and phone numbers), access mental health resources, read empowerment articles, and stories from other LBC users.

 ## Instructions
  <!-- * Clear instructions for how to use the application from the end-user's perspective